TritonDataCenter/smartos-live/src/img/man/imgadm.1m.md

                            created.
             -c COMPRESSION One of "none", "gz" or "bzip2" for the compression to use on the image file, if any.
 Default is "none".
+            -i             Build an incremental image (based on the "@final"\n' snapshot of the source image for the VM).\n'

             -p URL, --publish URL
                            Publish directly to the given image source